Using SOAP Web Service Listeners

 Next, select the Advanced tab.
-There are a variety of available options here, but we’re only interested in the “Synchronous” checkbox.
+Again, there are a variety of available options here, but we’re only interested in the “Synchronous” checkbox.
 This option specifies if this Listener expects a type of Transport called “Synchronous Response” to exist somewhere downstream.
-If it is left unchecked, as is the default, then the system will provide a “canned” success response to SOAP requests.
+If left unchecked, as is the default, the system will provide a “canned” success response to SOAP requests.
 If checked, then once a Transaction reaches a Synchronous Response Transport, the contents of that message will be passed back to the original SOAP sender as the SOAP response.

 Check the Synchronous box:

 We’ve now provided everything we need for our Listener to be configured.
 As of yet, it will not provide a WSDL to requesting SOAP clients, though it will be fully capable of receiving SOAP messages of any valid structure.
 Because SOAP merely provides an XML wrapper to HTTP post messages as well as particular HTTP headers, any standard HTTP client should now already be able to communicate with our Listener.
 However, as many software clients are unable to utilize such services without an explicit WSDL provided, we will return to this Listener configuration in the next section.